KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter6_passing_of_the_grail.md

 And it was precisely this quiet love that opened a portal for something rare to enter.

-I had brought a book with me: “The Water of Life”, embossed in gold.
+I had brought a book with me: “The Water of Life”.
-I gave it to her, pointing out a chapter on pregnancy.

 She read it.
 And I saw it in her eyes:
 She hadn’t just understood it—she had received it.